The Righteous During the Holocaust

 Mendes, Aristedes de Sousa (Portugal)

 This Portuguese minister in Bordeaux followed his conscience and, contrary to his government's orders, granted entry visas to thousands of homeless and defenseless Jews.
 He lost his position and forfeited his career, but remained faithful to his principles and his sense of humanity.
-He died in exile in the United States.
+He died in 1954 in Lisbon, Portugal.

 Nevejean, Yvonne (Belgium)